Jalmeida1994/Jalmeida1994/README.md

 ## I'm a Master's Student of Computer Engineering 📕 !
 - :shipit: I'm a student who loves to mess with Data, DevOps, Cloud and building apps.
-- 🔭 I’m currently working on my thesis that consists of Blockchain and UML 🤔.
-I'm also in the middle of my internship.
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning DevSecOps methodologies.
-- 🥅 2021 Goals: Finish my thesis (and therefore my master's) and start my DevOps journey professionally.
+- 🥅 2022 Goals: Starting my PhD.
 Completing my app would also be cool!
 - ⚡ Fun fact: I love to draw and everything basketball!
 Tolkien afficionado.

 ## ⚡ Technologies